top of page

 • Connection between buyer and maker

-Modern hallmarks are often more consistent and easier to attribute, especially when artists are documented or active within the Navajo Nation and surrounding art communities.
+Modern hallmarks are often more consistent and easier to attribute.
+This is especially true when artists are documented or active within the Navajo Nation and surrounding art communities.

 Hallmarks and Authenticity